-(a) There is hereby established a stormwater commission in the Town of Yorkville which shall be designated as the "Yorkville Storm Water Commission."
-The commission shall consist of five town residents, serving at the pleasure of the town board, one town board member and one plan commission member.
-The town residents shall be appointed for staggered five-year terms by the town board, with each term commencing May 1.
-Initially, the terms of the various town resident committee members shall be staggered so that one term shall expire each year.
-The town board shall annually appoint the town board and plan commission members to serve on the commission, with said appointments being made by the end of May.
+(a) There is hereby established a stormwater commission in the Village of Yorkville which shall be designated as the "Yorkville Storm Water Commission."
+The commission shall be comprised of five members consisting of one village board member and four village residents, one of whom may be a member of the village plan commission or village board.
+All commissioners shall serve at the pleasure of the village board.
+The village residents shall be appointed for staggered five-year terms by the village board, with each term commencing May 1.
+Initially, the terms of the various village resident commission members shall be staggered so that one term shall expire each year.
+The village board shall annually appoint the village board and plan commission members to serve on the commission, with said appointments being made by the end of May.